Corteks-team/mysql_data_generator/README.md

 This is a tool to easily fill a SQL database.
-It is able to analyse a schema and generate a `settings/schema.json` which will be used to generate accurate data.
+It is able to analyse a schema and generate a `settings/schema.jsonc` which will be used to generate accurate data.
 It does its best to handle foreign keys.
-You can provide a `settings/custom_schema.json` to customize `settings/schema.json` during the analyse phase.
+You can provide a `settings/custom_schema.jsonc` to customize `settings/schema.jsonc` during the generation phase.
 This will allow you to override datatype for a column, force the use of a foreign key or specify a list of values.

 ## functionalities